Mid Mountains Legal Blog

 Anthony Steel

-then the court will not apply the presumption of equal shared parental responsibility and will allocate parental responsibility between parents as it deems appropriate.
+The court allocates parental responsibility between parents as it deems appropriate.

 Even where parents have equal shared parental responsibility, an order will only be made for equal time if the court finds that it is in the child’s best interests and reasonably practicable.
 If the court finds that equal time is not appropriate or practicable, it must instead consider making an order that the child spend “substantial or significant time” with both parents.

 In considering how much time a child should spend with each parent, the child’s best interests are the court’s paramount consideration.
-When determining what arrangements are in the child’s best interest, the court will take into consideration several factors including the following:
+The court takes several factors into account when determining what is in the child’s best interests including:

 • The benefit to the child of having a meaningful relationship with both parents;